Childcare Bill

 This bill makes several key changes:

-- Independent Review: Requires an independent review of free childcare schemes in England by May 1st, 2024.
-This review will examine funding models, the role of maintained nursery schools, staff-to-child ratios, workforce training, and the hours of free childcare available.
-The review will consult with childcare providers, early years organizations, research bodies, and others.
+- Independent Review: An independent review of free childcare schemes in England will be conducted to recommend improvements in efficiency and value for money.
+This review will consider funding models, the role of maintained nursery schools, staff-to-child ratios, workforce training, available childcare hours, and other efficiency-related factors.
+The review must report back by 1 May 2024.

 Government Spending